Skip navigation

 Lettuce chefs' expert tips

 Want to learn to grill like an expert?
 Our Lettuce chefs are here to show you how!
-Three of our top Chicago-based culinary pros—Joe’s Seafood, Prime Steak & Stone Crab Executive Chef Justin Diglia, Aba and Ema Chef Partner CJ Jacobson and RPM Restaurants Chef Bob Broskey offer tips for taking your backyard barbecue to the next level.
-From shareable drinks and snacks for cocktail hour on the patio to perfectly prepared lobster and steak, here’s Lettuce’s ultimate guide to grilling out all summer long.
+Five of our top Chicago-based culinary pros—Joe’s Seafood, Prime Steak & Stone Crab Executive Chef Justin Diglia, Aba and Ema Chef Partner CJ Jacobson, RPM Restaurants Chef Partner Bob Broskey, RPM Steak Executive Chef Michael Cote and L. Woods Tap & Pine Lodge Chef Partner Andrew Ashmore—offer tips for taking your backyard barbecue to the next level.
+From shareable drinks and snacks for cocktail hour on the patio, to perfectly prepared lobster and steak, here’s Lettuce’s ultimate guide to grilling out all summer long.grilled steak and lobster on the grill

 Grilling 101